codelynx/ZObservable/README.md

 ### Start Listening

-By adding observer object to observable object by calling `addObserver()` method, now this notification mechanism is set and ready for making changes.
+By adding observer object to observable object by calling `addObserver()` protocol extension method, now this notification mechanism is set and ready for making changes.

 ```.swift
 let observable = MyObservable()